maciejsmolinski/fun-with-frontend/README.md

 ## Running the project

-Run the following command to continuously build PureScript code in the background, compile the application in the foreground and serve it under [`http://localhost:1234`](http://localhost:1234):
+Run the following command to continuously build PureScript code in the background, compile the Reason/TypeScript/JavaScript code in the foreground and serve the end result under [`http://localhost:1234`](http://localhost:1234):

 * `npm run watch`